-- A combination of rifampicin and streptomycin/amikacin for eight weeks as a first-line treatment for all forms of the active disease.
+- A combination of rifampicin and either streptomycin, amikacin, clarithromycin, moxifloxacin or ciprofloxacin for eight weeks as a first-line treatment for all forms of the active disease.
 Antibiotics can promote healing of smaller lesions and decrease disease recurrence.
-The best outcomes occur with early treatment (i.e. lesions <5 cm).
+The best outcomes occur with early treatment (ulcers < 5 cm).

-- Surgery to remove necrotic tissue, cover skin defects, and correct deformities.
+- Surgery may be necessary to remove necrotic tissue, cover skin defects, and correct deformities.

 - Interventions to minimise or prevent disabilities.

 BCG vaccination appears to offer some short-term protection (less than one year) from the disease.